mfeckie/mfeckie.github.io/_posts/2016-01-25-On-Users-And-Security.md

 In this circumstance, I would argue that a 4 or 5 character code is just as secure as a 9 character one.
 Here's why:

 Let's take alphanumeric here to mean a-z + A-Z + 0-9, or 26 + 26 + 10.
-This gives us 62 possibilies per position.
+This gives us 62 possibilities per position.

-9 positions = 62 x 62 x 62 x 62 x 62 x 62 x 62 x 62 x 62 = 13537086546263552.
-In words, that 13 quadrillion posibilities.
+9 positions = 62 x 62 x 62 x 62 x 62 x 62 x 62 x 62 x 62 = 13,537,086,546,263,600.
+In words, that 13 quadrillion possibilities.
 I don't even have a mental picture of what a quadrillion even looks like, but let's just agree, it's a damn big number.

-5 positions =  62 x 62 x 62 x 62 x 62 = 916132832.
+5 positions =  62 x 62 x 62 x 62 x 62 = 916,132,832.
 In words, that's 916 million 132 thousand 832 possibilities.
 I think you can agree that, whilst smaller than the last one, it's still very big.

-4 positions = 62 x 62 x 62 x 62 = 14776336.
+4 positions = 62 x 62 x 62 x 62 = 14,776,336.
 In words, that's 14 million 776 thousand 336.
 Significantly smaller, but still rather large.

-So what does all this mean in terms of security?
+## So what does all this mean in terms of security?

-Well, the likelihood of someone with my password, but not my mobile phone, guessing the 2 factor authentication code (assuming 3 attempts are allowed) is 3 / 13537086546263552, which is 2.216134165758175644624123635451272010182621932036242861... × 10^-16.
+Well, the likelihood of someone with my password, but not my mobile phone, guessing the 2 factor authentication code (assuming 3 attempts are allowed) is 3 / 13,537,086,546,263,552, which is 2.216134165758175644624123635451272010182621932036242861... × 10^-16.

 This is an insanely small number.
 To put in some kind of context, you've a higher chance of winning the top lotto prize twice in your life buying only one ticket a week.

 Event with a 4 position code, the likelihood of guessing correctly are 2.0302732693679948804629239616641094246909382677816746993... × 10^-7.

 Once again, you've still got a higher chance of winning the top prize in lotto twice in your life buying only one ticket a week!

 ## What's the risk of a shorter code?

-From my perspective, we still have all of the benefits of 2 factor authentication even with a 4 position alphanumeric code, without causing unecessary inconvenience to users.
+From my perspective, we still have all of the benefits of 2 factor authentication even with a 4 position alphanumeric code, without causing unnecessary inconvenience to users.

 I'm very much in favour of protecting the details of my users, but let's use a bit a science to understand the risk of using shorter codes.
 In my view, the maths of a 4 character position code on a 2 factor SMS make it safe and convenient.

+## Wrapping up

+Stop and think through your UX, particularly when considering securing access to your platform.
+2 factor is a great thing, but don't get carried away with the size of the challenge.
+4 characters is easy to remember without making your service vulnerable to brute force attack (unless you do something stupid, like allowing infinite attempts at a verification challenge!).

+# Shameless plug

+I'm a consultant application developer with [ThoughtWorks](http://www.thoughtworks.com) and if you would like us to work with you and your company, reach out at <mailto:mfeckie@thoughtworks.com>

+In the meantime, enjoy building user focussed things and don't be evil 😀

 [^1]: poorly written / poorly understood / poorly implemented / poorly designed or just plain shit